TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Index.rst

    :doc:`t3core:Changelog/9.4/Feature-86076-NewAPIForUpgradeWizards`
    This chapter was updated to use the new API.

-TYPO3 CMS offers a way for extension authors to provide automated updates for extensions.
-TYPO3 itself provides upgrade wizards to ease updates of TYPO3 versions.
+`TYPO3 CMS`:pn: offers a way for extension authors to provide automated updates for extensions.
+TYPO3 itself provides upgrade wizards to ease updates of `TYPO3`:pn: versions.
 This chapter will explain the concept and how to write upgrade wizards.